 While on campus there will be a regular frequency of group critique or pin up sessions in the studio as well as individual meetings with the instructor and other participants.
-Time on campus should be structured to maintain the energy and concentration of our field experience and transmit its character to others.
+Time on campus will be structured to maintain energy and concentration of the field experience and transmit its character to others.